-USA Girl Scouts Overseas (USAGSO) brings

-Girl Scouts to the daughters of military, foreign

-service, and American expat families around

-the world and to girls in American or

-international schools.
-An operating unit of Girl

-Scouts of the USA, USAGSO ensures that no

-matter where American families move, they

-will have access to the Girl Scout Leadership

-Experience.
+USA Girl Scouts Overseas (USAGSO) brings Girl Scouting to the daughters of military, foreign service and American expat families around the world, as well as to girls in American or international schools.
+An operating unit of Girl Scouts of the USA, USAGSO ensures that no matter where American families move, they will have access to the Girl Scout Leadership Experience.